 When her family moved to North Carolina she worked in an Asheville Montessori school for twelve years.
 In 2004, Maggie founded the first Montessori Country Day in Arden.
 In 2012, she opened the Hendersonville campus.

-With the quick growth of both schools, Maggie sold the Arden location in 2016 to a long-time teacher, Penny Marcus, so she could put all her energy in the Montessori Country Day Hendersonville school.
+With the quick growth of both schools, Maggie sold the Arden location in 2016 to a long-time teacher allowing her to put all her energy in the Montessori Country Day Hendersonville school.

 Maggie’s sincere love for children has been the driving force behind three decades of teaching.
 She strives to provide them with the best possible environment to be nurtured, learn and grow.